BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 34 stroke:#55f,stroke-width:2.0px

 ```
-Even if she decides to introduce herself to the world at some future time, this may be more information than Amira wants to reveal, but she'll be able to release a partially elided infoblock in the future is she wants.
-Note that Amira salts most of the assertions to ensure that they can't be accidentally correlated even if she later reveals part of the infoblock.
+Even if she decides to introduce herself to the world at some future time, this may be more information than Amira wants to reveal, but she'll be able to release a partially elided infoblock in the future is she prefers.
+Note that Amira salts most of the assertions to ensure that they can't be accidentally correlated even if she later reveals part of the information.

 Ben takes Amira's envelope, adds on information about himself, then signs it all:
 ```